tiann/KernelSU/website/docs/guide/faq.md

 ## Can KernelSU support old kernel?

-It is possible, but you need to backport it manully and PRs welcome!
+It is possible, KernelSU is backported to kernel 4.14 now, for older kernel, you need to backport it manully and PRs welcome!

 ## How to integrate KernelSU for old kernel?